Micky van de Ven: 2024–25

-2025–26
+2025–present

-Van de Ven captained Spurs for the first time on 30 September 2025, in a 2–2 draw against Bodø/Glimt in the UEFA Champions League; he scored Tottenham's first goal of the night.

-On 4 November, Van de Ven made a box-to-box solo run to score the third goal in a 4–0 win over Copenhagen in the Champions League.
+van de Ven captained Spurs for the first time on 30 September 2025, in a 2–2 draw away against Bodø/Glimt in the UEFA Champions League; he scored Tottenham's first goal of the night.
+On 4 November, van de Ven made a box-to-box solo run to score the third goal in a 4–0 win over Copenhagen in the Champions League.

+On 10 August 2026, van de Ven signed a new contract with Spurs.
+Later that month, on 21 August, he was announced by coach Roberto De Zerbi as captain of the club, succeeding Cristian Romero.

 International career

 In October 2022, Van de Ven was included in the preliminary Netherlands squad for the 2022 FIFA World Cup.
 He captained the under-21 team at the Under-21 Euro 2023.

 In August 2023, he received his first official call-up to the Netherlands senior national team by head coach Ronald Koeman, for two UEFA Euro 2024 qualifying matches against Greece and the Republic of Ireland.

 On 13 October 2023, Van de Ven debuted for the Dutch senior squad in a UEFA Euro 2024 qualifying match against France, replacing Nathan Aké in the 80th minute.

 On 29 May 2024, Van de Ven was named in the Netherlands' squad for UEFA Euro 2024.

-He scored his first goal for the Netherlands on 10 June 2025 during an 8–0 win against Malta on 2026 FIFA World Cup qualification.
+He scored his first goal for the Netherlands on 10 June 2025 during an 8–0 win against Malta in 2026 FIFA World Cup qualification.

+On 27 May 2026, he was named in the Netherlands squad for the 2026 FIFA World Cup.